Jason Bard: Pre-Crisis

 As a young boy, Jason Bard vowed to exact revenge on his father, who had murdered his mother.
 However, Jason did not know who his father was as his mother had destroyed all of the pictures that she had of him.
 This would make finding his father very difficult.
-After giving up his quest for revenge, Bard joined the Marines and was deployed to Vietnam.
+After giving up his quest for revenge, Bard joined the Marines and was deployed to serve in the Vietnam War.
 While in Vietnam, he received a crippling injury to his right knee.
 He left the service and attended college on the G.I.
 Bill, majoring in criminology.
 Jason utilized his new degree and opened a Private Investigations office in Gotham City, where he earned a reputation for being an intelligent and ethical private investigator.
-He briefly worked together with Kirk Langstrom (Man-Bat).
 Bard's services have been used by Batman on several occasions and he also became a professional acquaintance of Commissioner Gordon.
-Jason became very close to Barbara Gordon and the two dated for some time, during which time he occasionally worked alongside her alter-ego, Batgirl; in fact, it was in a Batgirl story that Bard first appeared in 1969.
-During this first adventure with Barbara/Batgirl, his war disability was emphasized as he was occasionally incapacitated when his knee would give out.
+Jason became very close to Barbara Gordon and the two dated for some time, during which time he occasionally worked alongside her alter-ego, Batgirl.
+During this first adventure with Barbara/Batgirl, his war disability was emphasized as he was occasionally incapacitated when his knee gave out.